atlassian-labs/data-center-terraform/docs/docs/troubleshooting/LIMITATIONS.md

 PostgreSQL is the defined database engine for the products and cannot be modified in the configuration.
 However, users can change the database [instance type](../userguide/configuration/CONFIGURATION.md#database-instance-class) and [storage size](../userguide/configuration/CONFIGURATION.md#database-allocated-storage).

 ### Domain
-Stick to either domain or no domain for the whole deployment.
+Stick to either domain or no domain for the whole deployment, i.e. configure `domain = "<example.com>"` value or leave it commented.
 Switching between domain and no domain is not supported.

 ## Deployment limitations
 Destroying product by removing product from products list and then running another install is not supported